w3c/webrtc-charter/workmode.md

 When progress in an issue stalls (e.g. because no consensus seems to be emerging), Working Group participants that need rapid resolution of the said issue (e.g. because of implementation schedule) should raise it by email to the Chairs' attention, contextualizing the time-sensitiveness.
 The Chairs are then responsible for assessing the priority of the said issue.

+### In Practice
+Requests for issue resolution prioritization to be sent to webrtc-chairs@w3.org with an explanation of what should motive that priority (implementation schedule, spec dependencies, process considerations, developers need, security/privacy risk)

+ #### Prioritizing issues
+Priorities are set by the WG chairs, based on requests.
+An issue may be in two states: Prioritized or “normal”.
+The WG chairs can move issues in both directions.

+When considering to move an issue, the chairs will consider:
+* Is the case made to prioritize the issue convincing?
+   * Implementation schedule: how critical to interop & adoption is the issue? (i.e. will resolving the issue make the spec work in more browsers, and impact whether a developer would use it)
+   * Spec dependencies: how widely implemented / adopted is the spec depending on the resolution of that issue?
+   * Process considerations: is resolution needed for a significant process milestone (wide review, CR snapshot, Rec)
+   * Developer needs: do we have signals from a diverse set of developers they need progress on the said issue?
+   * security/privacy risk: are end users exposed to security/privacy risks until the issue is resolved?
+* If not, decline until a more convincing case is made
+* If yes, assign a chair as responsible for proposing a path forward; ideally, one as neutral as possible on the topic at hand
+   * These issues get reviewed weekly at chairs meeting until they get resolution; they get priority handling during WG & editors meetings
+   * Path forward may include:
+      * Sense of the room (how strongly do the issue participants feel about the issue?
+Are they ready to formally object to a contrary decision?) + Chairs decision
+      * Summary of trade-offs anchored in the priority of constituents + Chairs decision
+      * Formal WG vote

 ## Github issue etiquette

 1. Think over your comments before you write, and check them before submitting.
 Try to keep them as clear and succinct as possible.